bmazzarol/Bunsen-Burner/SECURITY.md

 ## Reporting a Vulnerability

-Please raise an issue if you have identified a potential vulnerability
+Please raise an issue if you have identified a potential vulnerability.